 James Capers, Jr.

-He gets a legal path to be considered for the Medal of Honor even though the normal deadline expired decades ago.
+A retired Marine officer who now has a legal path to be considered for the Medal of Honor, even though the usual deadline expired decades ago.

 Vietnam veterans seeking overdue recognition

-The bill signals that Congress is open to revisiting older valor cases when there is evidence the original award may not have matched the service member’s actions.
+The vote signals that Congress is open to revisiting older valor cases when supporters present evidence the original award fell short.

 Marine Corps and military history advocates